-There is an interesting story behind how I got my mitts of this particular Heavy Vinyl pressing.
+There is an interesting story behind how I got my mitts on this particular Heavy Vinyl pressing.

-Months ago a fellow contacted us to buy some of our Hot Stamper pressings.
+Months ago [now years], a fellow contacted us to buy some of our Hot Stamper pressings.
 We sent him one or two, and he soon wrote back to say he was not happy with the sound.
-We exchanged emails with him on a number of occasions, trying to rectify the situation and get him records he would be happy with.
+We exchanged emails with him for a while, trying to rectify the situation in the hopes that we could get him some records that he would be happy with.

-In the middle of all this back and forth, our discussion crossed over into Heavy Vinyl territory, specifically, “Were there any that he liked the sound of?”
+In the middle of all this back and forth, we thought it would be worthwhile knowing what this gentleman thought was a good sounding record, seeing as how ours were not meeting his standards.
+Our discussion soon crossed over into Heavy Vinyl territory.
+We asked, “Were there any that he liked the sound of?”
 Why yes, there were.

 You guessed it.
-The above-pictured album is one he recommended.
-(There was another he also said we should try, but after playing this one we decided against buying any more records he recommended, as you will see.)
+The above-pictured album from Analogue Productions is one he recommended.
+(There was another he also said we should try, but after playing this one we decided against buying any more records he recommended, for reasons that will soon be evident.)

-Soon enough we got around to cracking the seal and playing our newly remastered Heavy Vinyl LP.
+So we bought a copy.
+Soon enough we found ourselves playing our newly remastered Heavy Vinyl LP.

-Right from the get-go, thick, murky, compressed, lifeless, ambience-free, dead-as-a-doornail sound started to come out of my speakers.
+Right from the get-go, thick, murky, compressed, lifeless, ambience-free, dead-as-a-doornail sound was now coming out of my speakers.
 Like sludge from a sewer you might say.
-What the hell was going on?
+The stereo had sounded fine moments before.
+What the hell was happening?

-I quickly grabbed a Super Hot copy off the shelf and put it on the table.
+I quickly grabbed a Super Hot copy of the album off the shelf and put it on the table.

 What a difference.
 Night and Day.
 Maybe more!

-If this Steppenwolf LP isn’t the perfect example of a Pass/Fail record, I can’t imagine what would be.
+If this Steppenwolf LP isn’t the perfect example of a Pass/Not-Yet record, I can’t imagine what would be.

 As I was thinking about the turgid, compressed, veiled, overly smooth but not tonally incorrect sound coming out of my speakers, I thought back about the kinds of stereo systems that can produce that sound on command.
 They often look like the one you see below.

 If this is your idea of good sound, you are in luck.
 You can buy your Limited Edition Heavy Vinyl audiophile pressings from Acoustic Sounds to your heart’s content.
-They’re sure cheaper than our records, and they apparently do a bang up job of giving you precisely the sound you’re looking for on vinyl.
+They’re sure a helluva lot cheaper than our records, and they apparently do a bang up job of giving you precisely the sound you’re looking for.

 To finish up with our little story, to no one’s surprise we never could satisfy our new customer.
 We ended up refunding him all his money.
 It seems our records were expensive, and simply not much better than records he owned or could find cheaply enough.
 Ours might be even worse!
 Who the hell do we think we are?
 The nerve.